 - The court adopts some pretty strong language from the Maryland Court of Special Appeals that the imposition of a sanction that precludes a material witness from testifying that guts the case should be reserved for egregious violations of the court’s scheduling order.
 Here is the kicker – such a violation should be supported by evidence of “willful or contemptuous or otherwise opprobrious behavior.”
 That is really strong.

 I just spend the last hour reading this case and writing up this post.
-If you have gotten this far in the post, you should read the opinion.
+If you have gotten this far in the post, read the opinion.
 The link is at the top of the page.